mikestowe/CPHL/README.md

     - *schema*: the URL to the schema for this format
 - *docHref*: the URL to online documentation for this action
 - *code*:
-  - form:
+  - *form*:
-    - *href*: href of the form to pull to be parsed/ compiled
+    - href: href of the form to pull to be parsed/ compiled
     - *version*: the version of the form
     - *md5*: md5 of the form for quick comparison
     - *expiration*: timestamp of when the form cache expires
-    - *recordSpecific*: true/false bool if the form can be used for similiar operations across different records
+    - *recordSpecific*: true/false bool if the form can be used for similiar operations across different records - default is false
-  - logic:
+  - *logic*:
-    - *href*: href of the code to pull to be parsed/ compiled
+    - href: href of the code to pull to be parsed/ compiled
     - *version*: the version of the code
     - *md5*: md5 of the code for quick comparison
     - *expiration*: timestamp of when the code cache expires
-    - *recordSpecific*: true/false bool if the code can be used for similiar operations across different records
+    - *recordSpecific*: true/false bool if the code can be used for similiar operations across different records - default is false

 <h5>Reserved Names</h5>
 Within the _links collections certain key names are reserved for specific actions.
 These are based on the most commonly used hypermedia links, as well as CRUD for that specific collection/ item.
 They include: